flows-examples/techpreview2/platforms/data_index_and_jobservice_as_platform_service_postgresql_persistence_knative_eventing/case4/Readme.txt

     DI, with source configuration
     JS, with sink and source configuration
-    The workflow with source and sink configuration
+    The workflow with source and sink configuration but two different brokers used.

 kubectl create namespace case4-kn-eventing kubectl delete namespace case4-kn-eventing